Migrate data from PolarDB-X 2.0 to Tablestore

 Retry Time for Other Issues

-After the migration task starts, if other non-connectivity issues occur in the source or destination database (such as a DDL or DML execution exception), DTS reports an error and immediately starts continuous retry attempts.
+After the migration task starts, if a non-connectivity issue, such as a DDL or DML execution exception, occurs in the source or destination database, DTS reports an error and immediately begins to retry the operation.
 The default retry duration is 10 minutes.
-You can also customize the retry time within a range of 1 to 1440 minutes.
-We recommend that you set it to more than 10 minutes.
-If the related operations succeed within the set retry time, the migration task automatically resumes.
+You can customize the retry time to a value from 1 to 1440 minutes.
+We recommend that you set the duration to more than 10 minutes.
+If the related operations succeed within the specified retry duration, the migration task automatically resumes.
 Otherwise, the task fails.

 ImportantThe value of Retry Time for Other Issues must be less than the value of Retry Time for Failed Connections.